suabochica/javascript-es6-course/s09-forkify/s09-forkify.md

 }
 ```
 Finally, to show the recipe's title short version we have to call this method with the `recipe.title` as a parameter.

+### Loader Spinner

+The loader spinner will be used in different panels of _Forkify_.
+It is for that reason that we will put the logic to render and clear the spinner in the `DOMElements.js` file instead of the `searchView.js`.

+For add the spinner we have to identify a parent element and use the `insertAdjacentHTML` to insert the markup that will render the spinner.
+The spinner in this project is a `<svg>` element, and it is animated with CSS animations.
+In the same way, to remove the spinner, first we have to guarantee that the loader's markup exists and then use the weird logic to remove markup:

+    {elementToRemove}.parentElement.removeChild(elementToRemover)